-Chief Engineer: The chief engineer has one of the most difficult positions: The responsibility of maintaining the engines and repairing damaged systems throughout the combat.
+Chief Engineer: The chief engineer has one of the most difficult positions during combat: The responsibility of maintaining the engines and repairing damaged systems throughout the combat.
 At the beginning of the round he may roll for one of the following:

-- 1) Roll vs. Warp Drive Technology to give extra engine power, a +1 bonus on the attack and defense charts, - 2) Roll vs. Warp Drive Technology to recover 1D10% of engine damage, - 3) Roll vs. Starship Engineering to repair a damaged shipboard system, or - 4) Roll vs. Starship Engineering at -20 to access auxiliary power (see Auxiliary Power below).
+- 1) Roll vs. Warp Drive Technology to give extra engine power, a +1 bonus on the attack and defense charts, - Roll vs. Warp Drive Technology to recover 1D10% of engine damage, or - 3) Roll vs. Starship Engineering to repair a damaged shipboard system.